 The methodology of the

 courses varies from one professor to the other.
-In general, they work with
+Normally, they work with

 things like presentation of theory and practice (by the teacher and special